Bdowdle4/applied-ml-dowdle/lab04/README.md

 Analysis: What do you notice about the dataset?
 Are there any data issues?

 ### Section 2.
 Data Exploration and Preparation
-- 2.1 Handle Missing Values and Clean Data
-- 2.2 Feature Engineering

 Analysis: What patterns or anomalies do you see?
 Do any features stand out?

 ### Section 3.
 Feature Selection and Justification
-- 3.1 Choose features and target
-- 3.2 Define X and y

 Analysis: Why did you choose these features?
 How might they impact predictions?

 ### Section 4.
-Train a Classification Model (Decision Tree)
+Train a Regression Model (Linear Regression)
 - 4.1 Split the Data
-- 4.2 Create and Train Model (Decision Tree)
+- 4.2 Train and Evaluate Linear Regression Models (all 4 cases)
-- 4.3 Predict and Evaluate Model Performance
+- 4.3 Report Performance
-- 4.4 Report Confusion Matrix (as a heatmap)
-- 4.5 Report Decision Tree Plot

- Repeat for all three cases
+ Repeat for all four cases

 Analysis: How well did the different cases perform?
 Are there any surprising results?
 Which inputs worked better?

 ### Section 5.
-Compare Alternative Models (SVC, NN)
+Compare Alternative Models
-- 5.1 Train and Evaluate Model (SVC)
+- 5.1 Ridge Regression (L2 penalty)
-- 5.2 Train and Evaluate Model (NN MLP)
+- 5.2 Elastic Net (L1 + L2 combined)
+- 5.3 Polynomial Regression
+- 5.4 Visualize Polynomial Cubic Fit (for 1 input feature)
+- 5.5 Compare All Models
+- 5.6 Visualize Higher Order Polynomial (for the same 1 input case)

 Analysis: How well did each model perform?
 Are there any surprising results?
 Why might one model outperform the others?

 ### Section 6.
 Final Thoughts & Insights
 - 6.1 Summarize Findings
-- 6.2 Discuss Challenges Faced
+- 6.2 Discuss Challenges
-- 6.3 Next Steps
+- 6.3 Optional Next Steps

 | Model Type | Case | Features Used | Accuracy | Precision | Recall | F1-Score | Notes |
 |------------|------|---------------|----------|-----------|--------|-----------|-------|